Wellness & Prevention

 Vaccines tailored to your pet and Southern Utah life

 The right vaccines depend on your pet’s age, health history, and how they spend their days.
-A dog hiking the red rock trails or boarding while you travel faces different risks than a cat who stays indoors.
+A dog hiking the red rock trails or spending time around other dogs faces different risks than a cat who stays indoors.
 We talk through your pet’s lifestyle and recommend a plan that fits life here in the high desert.

 Core vs. lifestyle vaccines